ycdxsb/PocOrExp_in_Github/2025/README.md

 authentication or tag verification occurs.

-Applications and services that parse untrusted CMS or PKCS#7 content using AEAD ciphers (e.g., S/MIME AuthEnvelopedData with AES-GCM) are vulnerable.
+Applications and services that parse untrusted CMS or PKCS#7 content using AEAD ciphers (e.g., S/MIME (Auth)EnvelopedData with AES-GCM) are vulnerable.
 Because the overflow occurs prior to authentication, no valid key material is required to trigger it.
 While exploitability to remote code execution depends on platform and toolchain mitigations, the stack-based write